Sentilnele/Batch-Stuff/README.md

 Discord: J.O.H.N#2595

-1- J.O.H.N V1.4 | First off, john is a scareware, not actual malware/virus/RAT, it's a small idea i got one day, and i turned it into reality.
+1- J.O.H.N V1.4 (NO LONGER SUPPORTED) | First off, john is a scareware, not actual malware/virus/RAT, it's a small idea i got one day, and i turned it into reality.

 Includes fake tracker.